UltimaN3rd/steal-godot/README.md

 Builds of the game are available for Linux, Windows and Mac at http://stealgodot.ultiman3rd.com/

+### Controls

+- Arrows to move the character/navigate menu
+- Space/Enter to confirm menu choices
+- Mouse can be used to navigate menus
+- R to restart a room
+- Escape to go back a menu/exit a level

 ### Credit

 All design, code, art, music, commentary (everything) made by Nicholas Walton.
 My wife Froggie717 is editor-in-chief and provided feedback and ideas throughout development.
 Thanks to the people developing and contributing to the Godot engine for their great work!